-- 19. With the impending commissioning of the Muskrat Falls Project, including the commissioning of the Labrador-Island Link ("LIL"), Hydro expects that the marginal energy cost on the Island Interconnected System to transition to the market value of exports. - 20.
+- 20. Hydro offers its Industrial customers on the Island Interconnected System a non-firm energy rate for a customer-specific MW block, which is in excess of their firm load.
+The energy price, which applies when using load in excess of firm load, is based upon Hydro's incremental energy costs at the time of delivery, plus an administrative fee and a charge for system losses.
+Historically, the energy costs have typically been based on the monthly Holyrood Thermal Generating Station ("Holyrood TGS") fuel cost. - 21.
+With the impending commissioning of the Muskrat Falls Project, including the commissioning of the Labrador-Island Link ("LIL"), Hydro expects that the marginal energy cost on the Island Interconnected System to transition to the market value of exports. - 22.
 However, in the short term, should the LIL not perform reliably during high load periods, it is possible that the Holyrood TGS may be selectively operated to provide energy to the system.
-In this circumstance, if IIC exceed their Power on Order and utilize their interruptible load (as they occasionally do), fuel at the Holyrood TGS may continue to reflect Hydro's incremental cost of serving the interruptible load. - 21.
+In this circumstance, if IIC exceed their Power on Order and utilize their interruptible load (as they occasionally do), fuel at the Holyrood TGS may continue to reflect Hydro's incremental cost of serving the interruptible load. - 23.
 To reflect the change in the incremental cost of supplying non-firm energy to the Island Interconnected System, Hydro proposes to amend the IIC Rate Sheets to reflect that, for most of the time, the incremental cost of providing non-firm energy will reflect the market value of exports.
-However, the Non-Firm Rate will continue to have the option to apply thermal fuel costs as an incremental cost to allow for the current uncertainty regarding the reliability of the LIL.
-This proposal is discussed further in Sections 1.0 and 4.0 of Schedule 1 to this Application, and the amended IIC Rate Sheets is attached to this Application as Schedule 3.
+However, the Non-Firm Rate will continue to have the option to apply thermal fuel costs as an incremental cost to allow for the current uncertainty regarding the reliability of the

+LIL.
+This proposal is discussed further in Sections 1.0 and 4.0 of Schedule 1 to this Application, and the amended IIC Rate Sheets is attached to this Application as Revision 1 of Schedule 3.